Center Staff

 Shanjiang Zhu, Ph.D., is a Research Fellow with the Center and an Associate Professor of Transportation Planning and Engineering at George Mason University.
 Dr. Zhu’s primary area of expertise is in travel demand modeling, travel behavior analysis, integrated transportation planning, and simulation models.
 In addition to his work with the Center, Dr. Zhu leads the research and education activities at the TransInfo University Transportation Center, focusing on big data studies within the transportation sector.
 His recent research interests have focused on transportation policies, incident response systems, and transportation economics.
 His recent publications can be found here.
 You can contact Dr. Zhu at szhu3@gmu.edu.

-Carter B. Casady, Ph.D., is a Senior Fellow with the Center and most recently served as a Lecturer in Economics and Finance at University College London’s Bartlett School of Sustainable Construction (equivalent to Assistant Professor).
+Carter B. Casady, Ph.D., is a Senior Fellow with the Center and a Research Engineer in the Center for Sustainable Development and Global Competitiveness at Stanford University.
+He most recently served as a Lecturer in Economics and Finance at University College London’s Bartlett School of Sustainable Construction (equivalent to Assistant Professor).
 Dr. Carter’s primary research interests focus on the institutionalization and governance of infrastructure public-private partnerships (PPPs).
 Prior to joining the Center and London’s Bartlett School, he worked for the Harvard Kennedy School of Government, the Federal Highway Administration, and on the President’s Council of Economic Advisors.
 He received his civil and environmental engineering degrees (Ph.D. and M.Sc.) from Stanford University and his policy analysis and management degree (B.Sc.) from Cornell University.
 Dr. Casady has published extensively in the fields of public administration and public policy, including numerous book chapters and peer-reviewed articles.
 His most recent publications can be found here.

 Iqbal Safi is a Research Associate with the Center and a Ph.D. student at the Schar School.
 His primary research interest is in transportation public-private partnership policy.
 Iqbal is a Fulbright Scholar and spent the majority of his career planning and managing commercial and federal government construction projects in Afghanistan and throughout the Middle East.
 Iqbal currently works for K2 Consulting, a Maryland-based construction projects management and control consultancy.
 He received his engineering degrees (B.S. and M.S.) from Kabul University and the California State University, Northridge.
 He also holds a certification in project management.
 You can contact Iqbal at msafi6@gmu.edu